 A land facing the challenges of the future.
 A gateway from Europe to the World.
-A land that attracts the best minds, mixes creativity and innovation, entrepreneurial spirit, and strategic vision.
+A land that attracts the best minds, mixes creativity and innovation, that has an entrepreneurial spirit, and strategic vision.
 An open land where everything is possible.
 The place for those who always go one step beyond.
-The city of your life-time project.
+The city of your lifetime project.
 Barcelona Catalonia.
-Open for business.
+A way of living!

 This is Barcelona and Catalonia.
 A land with centuries of industrial tradition that has built an economically and environmentally sustainable reality.
 An economy that proposes inclusive growth, which generates employment and attracts talent.

 A society’s success is not measured in short-term increases in the GNP, but in the solidity of the foundations on which quality of life is based, the proactiveness in correcting social inequality, the promotion of a creative and diversified economy, and the existence of infrastructures of knowledge and services for production in accordance with the current challenges.